zraja83/aws-terraform-workshop/lab02/README.md

 This lab demonstrates how to connect Terraform Enterprise to a source code management system (GitHub) and create a Workspace that can apply the Terraform configuration when changes are committed.
 This is called a [VCS-driven run workflow](https://www.terraform.io/docs/enterprise/run/ui.html).

+To perform this Lab you will create a new account in [Terraform Enterprise trial account](https://app.terraform.io/account/new), and create your own Organization within Terraform Enterprise.

 This lab is for use with a student's own AWS credentials and is intended to run on Terraform Enterprise, however, this lab can also be run locally, see [local.md](local.md) for steps.

 The Terraform configuration in this directory will provision one or more AWS EC2 instances and deploy an example Go application.
 To install the application, Terraform will generate a RSA SSH public and private key pair by Terraform using the Terraform [tls_private_key](https://www.terraform.io/docs/providers/tls/r/private_key.html) provider.